-Note that I count white, white, red and white, red, white as different, even though they both use two white rods and one red rod.
+Note that I count "white, white, red" and "white, red, white" as different, even though they both use two white rods and one red rod.

-- The light green rod?
+- the light green rod (3)?

-- The dark green rod?
+- the dark green rod (6)?

-Without using the interactivity, how many different ways are there to make up the orange rod (equivalent to 10 white rods)?
+, can you work out how many different ways there are to make up the orange rod (10)?

 Can you explain the pattern?